Bali is famous for the Ubud Monkey Forest, but there are actually a bunch of other monkey sanctuaries like it that are spread out over the island.

 One of these is the Alas Kedaton monkey forest in Tabanan, which is home to hundreds of monkeys and also some huge flying foxes.This travel guide will explain how to get there, and everything you need to know before you go!

 Where To Stay

 Alas Kedaton Monkey Forest

-The Alas Kedaton monkey forest is a 30 acre jungle habitat surrounding an old Hindu temple in Tabanan, Bali.
+The Alas Kedaton monkey forest is a 12 hectare (30 acre) jungle habitat surrounding an old Hindu temple in Tabanan, Bali.

 If you went to the Ubud Monkey Sanctuary and liked it, then you may enjoy this one too.
 If you haven’t been to the Ubud one yet, skip this place and go to Ubud first.
 It’s a better overall experience.

 With that said, one positive is that the monkeys here are much more peaceful and less aggressive than the ones at Ubud or Uluwatu.

 I think it’s because this place is way less crowded and the monkeys don’t have so many people feeding and scaring them.